Kill Screen: History

-The magazine was founded by Jamin Warren and Chris Dahlen, who both wrote for Pitchfork.
+The magazine was founded by Jamin Warren and Chris Dahlen, who both wrote for Pitchfork (Pitchfork partnered with Kill Screen in 2011 to republish some articles on their website).
 In a discussion at the March 2009 Game Developers Conference, the two discussed the lack of "high-end, intellectual" magazines about video games and non-blog writers in the style of Tom Wolfe and Chuck Klosterman.
 Brophy-Warren and Dahlen decided to start Kill Screen.
 They sought for the magazine to mirror what Rolling Stone and Wired established in their respective industries.
 Anthony Smyrski of Swindle served as the magazine's creative director.
 The magazine's authors had previously written for The New Yorker, GQ, Los Angeles Times, The Onion, and The Daily Show.
 The magazine was originally crowdfunded through Kickstarter in late 2009.
 The print magazine was redesigned in 2015.

+Kill Screen Festival

+Kill Screen Festival, formerly known as two5six, was an annual game developers conference organized by Warren from 2013 to 2016.
+The conference was announced on 20 March 2013 on Vimeo, which was filmed at The Invisible Dog Art Center.
+Within the 2015 two5six festival, Kill Screen introduced Game Academy, an event workshop where participants who had little-to-no knowledge of code could learn.
+Intel sponsored some workshops and provided "game scholars", those experienced in programming.
+It also expanded to include a film festival, effectively making the festival two days longer.

 Reception

 The New Yorker praised Kill Screen for its intuitiveness and described it as "the McSweeney's of interactive media".
 PSFK called Kill Screen a "novel and elegant twist on modern publishing" with the feel of Monocle and impressive design and writers, and compared it as "Rolling Stone was to rock'n'roll or what Wired was to tech".
 Time compared the magazine to Salon, but for video games and rated it among the best magazines/blogs of 2011 and praised their review of L.A.
 Noire, stating that it could help legitimize the video games medium.
-Ars Technica praised the game's layout and composition for its price, stating that "the dives are deeper, the writing is thoughtful, and the presentation and custom art for each story makes the experience of reading these stories about our hobby a sensual experience."
+Ars Technica praised the magazine's layout and composition for its price, stating that "the dives are deeper, the writing is thoughtful, and the presentation and custom art for each story makes the experience of reading these stories about our hobby a sensual experience."
 Engadget stated the magazine avoiding "the mechanical nitty-gritty that plagues game writing."